svenssonjoel/svenssonjoel.github.com/pages-2021/src/cortex-m-assembler-4-clocks/index.md

 ready state.

 Lastly an `.equ` that defines a name for the otherwise magical number representing the number of cycles to spend in a delay loop.
+The delay loop is only used in the code to  blink a set of LEDs, it is not essential to the clock configuration.

 ## The plan